-- Tung Oil is an all natural finish tht is water and alkali resistant and offers a protective barrier.
+- Natural oil is known to resist water or alkali substances and offers a protective barrier.

-- It resists marring, penetrates well, elastic and unlikely to check.
+- It resists marring, penetrates well, is elastic, and is unlikely to check.

-- Tung oil builds quickly, consolidates the wood surface and builds a transparent matte finish.
+- It builds quickly, consolidates the bare wood surface, and builds a transparent matte finish.

 - It will not mildew or bleed like linseed oil when dry which makes it an excellent candidate for outdoor finishes.

-- It contains no thinners or driers and has a light nutty odor.
+- It is a natural drying oil that contains no thinners or driers and has a light nutty odor.